Christ Episcopal Church (Tarrytown, New York): The church today

-Christ Episcopal continues to be active part of the Tarrytown community.
+Christ Episcopal continues to be an active part of the Tarrytown community.
 In 1993 it started San Marcos Mission, a program for the growing Latin immigrant population.
 It holds services in Spanish and other programs for that community.
 The church also provides space for the Tarrytown Nursery School for children ages 2–4.
 Other church programs include Godly Play, a Montessori-based Sunday school, and an annual chili cookoff.